* South East Asia – Temple Tours Trip (Part 4) – October 2024 – Java, Indonesia *

 Although not specified on the board, many of the reliefs at Candi Sukuh have themes that symbolize conception and fertility with sexual education apparently being the primary purpose, which makes these two sites distinctive from most other temple sites in the region.
 This is also confirmed by online sources that state that Candi Sukuh was used for observances by the fertility schools (referred to as fertility cults) in the region.

 This was a small but pleasant site to visit with great views from the top of the pyramid.
-Topping that It was a perfect day weather-wise in a very green and scenic area, so I savored the moments before we departed.
+Topping that It was a perfect day weather-wise in a very green and scenic area, so I savoured the moments before we departed.

 The driver took a detour between the two candis, this time to stop for a “hike” (a walk up steep pathways) up to an impressive waterfall where we spent some time enjoying the scene with some local visitors and we got some refreshments as well.